 Applicable Safety Systems

-Ordinarily there should be systems in place that will stop the element from overheating the water.
+Ordinarily, there should be systems in place that will stop the element from overheating the water.
 These systems are connected to a thermostat, but thermostats are prone to fail as time goes on.
-When the thermostats fails and the water reaches a boiling point, there should be a pressure valve that allows the water to be drained.
+When the thermostats fail and the water reaches a boiling point, there should be a pressure valve that allows the water to be drained.